-HPU does not develop into a specific disease, but to a range of symptoms, from mild to very severe, such as joint complaints (hypermobility or over-mobility), menstrual complaints, reduced fertility, pelvic instability, depression, cardiovascular disease, anemia, diabetes, thyroid problems and excess weight after pregnancy.
-HPU is mainly found in women.
+HPU does not develop into a specific disease, but rather leads to a range of symptoms, from mild to very severe, such as joint complaints (hypermobility), menstrual complaints, reduced fertility, pelvic instability, depression, cardiovascular disease, anemia, diabetes, thyroid problems and excess weight gain during pregnancy.
+HPU is found mainly in women.

-If you want an answer to the question whether you have HPU, you can print out the questionnaire that you find on this site.
+If you would like to find out whether you have HPU, you can fill out the questionnaire that you find on this site.
 The questionnaire is also included in the book Do you have HPU?

-The HPU study consists of a number of test options.
-In addition to the HPU questionnaire (see elsewhere on this website), the simplest option is to test the urine for the presence of the hemopyrrollactam complex.
-This is a simple urine determination for which a small amount of mid-flow morning urine is required.
+HPU investigations consists of a number of test options.
+In addition to the HPU questionnaire on this website, the simplest option is to test the urine for the presence of the hemopyrrollactam complex.
+This is a simple urine test for which a small amount of mid-flow morning urine is required.
 The test costs € 57,23.
-Persons who are chronically ill or bedridden should consider an HPU test based on a 24-hour urine.
+Individuals who are chronically ill or bedridden should consider an HPU test based on a 24-hour urine.
 The costs are € 69,10.

-Hemopyrrolactam complex (HPL) is excreted in the urine in most porphyria diseases.
-It may be that there is another porphyria disease.
+Hemopyrrolactam complex (HPL) is excreted in the urine in most porphyria diseases, therefore it is possible that another porphyria disease may be present.
 The concentration of HPL can be influenced by chemical load, but also by food.
-The highest concentration of HPL in the urine is usually found a few hours after the hot meal.
+The highest concentration of HPL in the urine is usually found several hours after a hot meal.
 Alcoholism, hyperthyroidism (increased thyroid processing) and mononucleosis (infectious disease with lymph node swelling) can influence the outcome.

 The following diseases and conditions may increase the rash: pernicious anemia, Bartter’s syndrome, liver cirrhosis, Crigler-Najjar’s disease, Gilbert’s disease, hepatitis, spherocytosis, malaria, sickle cell disease, shortly after a heart attack, physical stress, psychological stress and shortly after operation or accident.
-In this case, there is not necessarily a false-positive result.
+In these cases, there is not necessarily a false-positive result.

-Your result may be false negative if you have regularly used vitamins, in particular B vitamins and / or zinc / manganese, for example in the form of multivitamins / minerals.
-The amount of HPU excreted gradually decreases and in the short period that you have not used any supplements just before the test will increase again, but perhaps not enough to get a positive result.
+Your result may be false negative if you have regularly used vitamins, in particular B vitamins, zinc or manganese, in the form of multivitamins or mineral supplements.
+Following the use of such supplements, the quantity of HPU excreted gradually decreases.
+It will increase again during the period in which you avoid these supplements before your test, but it may not be sufficient to provide a positive result.

-Overall, you can assume that if you use more than 100 mg of vitamin B6 over a longer period of time (in a period of low stress) you may expect a negative result.
-The result is also reduced if you had to urinate several times the night before or if you use diuretics (water tablets).
+In general it can be assumed that, if you take more than 100mg of vitamin B6 over an extended period of time, you may expect a negative result, unless you are experiencing increased amounts of stress.
+Your result will also be lower if you needed to urinate several times the night before the test, or if you use diuretics (water tablets).

 Very specific drugs can negatively affect the amount of HPL secreted.
-Anemia caused by other causes than HPU, such as a deficiency of vitamin B12, sickle cell anemia and reduced bilirubin levels may also cause lower concentrations of HPL in the urine.
+Anaemia from causes other than HPU, such as a deficiency in vitamin B12, sickle cell anaemia and reduced bilirubin levels may also resilt in lower concentrations of HPL in the urine.